Apex8/Charlotte-income-vs-commute-analysis/README.md

 John Falcone

-Charlotte Census block groups analysis
+Charlotte Census block groups analysis:

     With charlotte being one of the largest growing metro areas in the united states at the moment our team felt it would be a good idea to take a look at some population metrics and find a correlation between household income and commuting to work.
 Hoping to find a large correlation between higher paying jobs in the Charlotte metro area, and less commuting time or no commuting time at all.

-1. Does a higher paying job mean less commuting time?
+1. Do people with higher paying jobs tend to commute alone more?

-2. Do people with higher paying jobs live closer to work?
+2. Do people with lower paying jobs tend to use a more varried array of ways to get to work?

-3. Where is the area with the most people commuting the longest?
+3. Where is the area with the lowest average income and their perferred method of commuting?

-4. Where is the area with the highest average income?
+4. Where is the area with the highest average income and their perferred method of commuting?

+5. Where is the area with the median average income and their perferred method of commuting?

 Data Sources: